macdonst/enhance-workshop-codemash/docs/module09-crudl-part2-validation.md

 Now we are running the server-side validation which returns our problems, if there are any.
 But what do we do with them?

+## Form Problems Loop

 To close the loop on server-side validation we will need a way to keep maintain state between requests so that we can pass those problems back and forth and fix them.

-Now we are running the server side validation which returns our problems, if there are any.
-But what do we do with them?

 This is where we use the session to send those problems back to the front end so that the user has another chance to fix their form.

 This is the process we will use for handling problems:
-1. User submits form from `/links` that POSTS to `/links`
+1. User submits form from `/links` that POSTS back to `/links`
-2. The post handler runs validator against the form values and gets a list of `problems`.
+2. The post handler runs `validate()` against the form values and gets a list of `problems`.
 3. Post handler adds the problems to the session along with the initial values submitted (i.e.`session: {problems, link}`).
 4. Post handler redirects back to `/links` by setting `location: '/links'` (with the above session set).
 5. After being redirected GET API pulls the problems and link values off the session and sets them on `json` so that the page can display them.